A Protoplanetary Dust Cloud?

 Vol. 38, No. 1 (Winter 2008), pp. 45-75 and Vol. 39, No. 1 (Winter 2009), pp. 1-31

-Blind theorem-provingIs evolution more of a blind theorem prover than a blind watchmaker -- proving theorems about what is possible?
+Blind theorem-provingIs evolution more like a blind theorem prover than a blind watchmaker -- proving theorems about what is possible?

 Every time some new physical feature, behaviour, or mechanism arises in a living organism, that constitutes an implicit discovery that that sort of thing is possible, and was possible previously, though the realisation of the possibility may be more or less accessible at different stages of evolution.
 The evolutionary or developmental history contains an implicit proof that it is possible, but extracting the proof at the right level of abstraction may require sophisticated mathematical abilities that do not evolve till much later.

-The meta-cognitive abilities even to notice that such discoveries have been made, which require a highly specialised form of information processing competence, did not evolve till very recently (resulting from a mixture of biological and cultural evolution, among other things).
+The meta-cognitive ability to notice that such a discovery has been made did not evolve till very recently (resulting from a mixture of biological and cultural evolution, among other things).
+It requires a highly specialised form of information processing competence, apparently available only to humans, among species evolved so far.

 Another example of evolution discovering and using a collection of powerful mathematical abstractions is use of a basic collection of learning abilities to bootstrap abilities to learn how to use increasingly sophisticated features of the prevailing language or languages: a system that was eventually able to work in several thousand different cultures using different languages.